-As a democratic socialist, voting for Joe Biden come November will fundamentally tear a hole in the fabric of my very existence.
+As a democratic socialist, voting for Joe Biden come November will not be one of my brightest moments.
 He is emblematic of a broader neoliberal consensus within the Democratic Party, and has contributed to the growth of mass incarceration, the subprime mortgage crisis, and the rejuvenation of the Libyan slave trade over the course of his 48 years in elected office.

 While I caution voters to avoid complacency, a Joe Biden administration seems all but likely at this point in time.
 Every day that Trump leans further into Republican orthodoxy and inconceivable hyperbole marks an additional day of descent in the polls.
 While the prospective ouster of Trump is to be celebrated, it should be conducted with a grain of salt, and with a consideration of his opponent’s uninspiring, lengthy, and often destructive record of public service.
 Nonetheless, this piece is not an analysis of the former Vice President’s past, so much as it is of his potential future, and whether or not his stated policy goals will adequately address the bevvy of crises we are being forced to confront.

 Although Joe Biden’s claims of being the most progressive candidate in a general election since FDR are laughable upon first glance, he might not be wrong.
 That’s the sad part.
 Over the course of 40 years, the American Overton Window has shifted so drastically towards the right that Joe Biden’s incrementalistic approach to policy can be deemed relatively, “progressive.”